Without search engine optimization (SEO), fewer people see your content.

 For example, if your search term is “Doctor of Physical Therapy program,” naturally mention it in the first paragraph and again in the H2, “Why Choose Our Doctor of Physical Therapy Program.”
 Since this search term is a key point of your page’s narrative, it makes sense to give it its own heading — both to highlight for readability and to tell Google it’s an important topic on your page.

-Internal Linking
+Internal & External Linking

 Link to other relevant pages using descriptive, keyword-rich anchor text.
 For example, “explore all our graduate health programs for more options” is more helpful than “click here for more programs” and includes the key term "graduate health programs."
-Writing links as such does three things: Tells the user exactly where they’re going when they click, contributes to creating keyword-rich content, and signals other highly relevant pages for the search term.
+When linking to external sources, choose high-authority, trustworthy websites.
+For example, .gov sites or national organizations.
+Writing links like this does three things:

 Alt tags are short descriptions of images that display if an image fails to load.
 They help screen readers convey image content to visually impaired users and give search engines context about the image, enhancing accessibility and search engine visibility.
 It’s also important to write short descriptive file names to help web admins find images when searching the backend of our content management systems.